Unidata/science-gateway/vm-init-readme.md

 # Virtual Machine Initialization

-The `xsede-jetstream` project is heavily dependent on Docker, and you will have to have access to a recent version of Docker.
+The `science-gateway` project is heavily dependent on Docker, and you will have to have access to a recent version of Docker.
 Herein are some instructions to help you get going with Docker and other system maintenance you will need to perform.

 <a id="h-FF95E7EC"></a>